Luke Putkonen: Professional career

-The Detroit Tigers drafted Putkonen in the third round of the 2007 MLB Draft.
+The Detroit Tigers drafted Putkonen in the third round (121st overall) of the 2007 MLB draft.
 He was promoted to the MLB roster for the first time on April 26, 2012.

 Putkonen made his Major League debut on April 29, 2012, in a relief appearance against the New York Yankees.
 On May 25, Putkonen was optioned back to Triple-A to make room for Luis Marte, who was activated off the 15-day DL.
 Putkonen was 0–2 with an 8.59 ERA in 71/3 innings in six games.

 Putkonen was ejected for the first time in his MLB career on July 11, 2013, after throwing a first-pitch sinker high and inside to Chicago White Sox batter Alexei Ramírez immediately following a Josh Phegley grand slam.
 Putkonen was optioned to Triple-A Toledo Mud Hens on July 31, and later recalled back to the Major League on August 28.
 Putkonen finished the 2013 season 1–3 with a 3.03 ERA in 30 relief appearances.